Realtime

 The lowest-level hook creates a single Supabase Realtime channel with multiple Postgres Changes listeners.
 Each listener watches a specific table (optionally filtered) for INSERT, UPDATE, DELETE, or all events.
 When any event fires, the hook invalidates specified React Query keys so the UI re-fetches fresh data.

-Presence Channel -- Tracks which users are viewing this entity.
-Returns
+2. **Presence Channel** -- Tracks which users are viewing this entity.
+Returns `onlineUsers` (excluding the current user) and `isConnected` status.

 | Event | Toast message | Style | Duration |